espresso/espresso/docs/Routing.md

 end
 ```

-But wait, actions usually are called with params, and an URL like "/read.html/100" looks really bad!

-No problem!
-Espresso takes care about this, and "/read/100.html" will work exactly as "/read.html/100"

-Even more!
-Espresso will get rid of format passed in last param, so you get clean params without remove format manually.<br>
+**Worth to note** that Espresso will get rid of extension passed with last param,
+so you get clean params without manually remove format.<br>
 Meant that when "/news/100.html" requested, you get "100" param inside `news` action, rather than "100.html"

 **Example:**